 How do you manage tomato plants?

-Herein, do tomato plants need to be pruned?
+Consequently, do tomato plants need to be pruned?

 Pruning tomato plants is an optional technique that some gardeners use to keep plants tidy, manipulate fruit size, and even speed ripening.
 There is one big catch: You should only prune indeterminate varieties, which produce new leaves and flowers continuously through the growing season.

-Furthermore, do tomatoes grow better in pots or in the ground?
+Besides, do tomatoes grow better in pots or in the ground?

 When it comes to tomato containers, bigger is better.
 The bigger your container, the more soil it will hold.
 The more soil you have, the better the soil holds water.
 Also, the more soil, the more available nutrients for your plants.